aidenplabs/preflight-guard/README.md

 It is written to be simple to read.
 It is not proof that an app is safe.

+It was built for a simple reason: more people now build and ship quickly on common stacks like Next.js, Supabase, and Vercel, often with code assembled from docs, examples, and AI-assisted workflows.
+When people move fast, security-related mistakes and risky patterns can get overlooked before deployment.
+The goal is to give people one more practical review step before launch and help them catch at least some of those issues earlier.

 Looking for the GitHub Action version?
 See [preflight-guard-action](https://github.com/aidenplabs/preflight-guard-action).

 The GitHub Action is the distribution surface for GitHub workflow use.